Code-Institute-Submissions/katzur-yes-money_DecRes/README.md

 Based on the Iterative Development idea - while working on this project, I added new functional capabilities and modified existing features as needed over time.
 Different parts of the project were developed at various times and were integrated based on their successful completion.
 Increments were build based on their functionality need to not spend efforts on building features not neccessary for the project.
 Subsequent iterations were implemented based on the Users feedback and tests.

 MoSCoW prioritization was taken under consideration while creating this project - some of the User Stories were critical (like user authentication, CRUD functionality) compared to other User Stories rather considerable (chart, contact form, CSV exports).
 Those with smaller impact were left for the later phase of page development, while other - vital ones - were guaranteed to be delivered on time.
-Timeboxing and prioritization were crutial for this project and can be reflected by viewing Iteration process (Todo > In Progress > Done).
+Timeboxing and prioritization were crutial for this project and can be reflected by viewing Iteration process (Todo > In Progress > Done) and labels assigned to each User Story (Must Have, Should Have, Could Have and Won't Have).
 ### <ins>Target Audience</ins>
 YESMoney page was designed for all the Users, who are interested in tracking their personal budget, without any age limitation.
 Due to the nature of money - it is expected that adult Users will find it more useful and interesting as a product for a daily life use.
-By implementing modern design and vector graphics YESMoney is aspiring to be attractive also for younger Users, who wish to save information about their pocket money (this income source available to choose) and various expenses.
+By implementing modern design and vector graphics YESMoney is aspiring to be attractive also for younger Users, who wish to save information about their pocket money (this income source is available to choose) and various expenses.

 ### <ins>User Stories</ins>
 * From the User Perspective: